 Signal traces are your go-to route for connecting all of the components on your PCB layout.
 And if you’re like every other engineer, routing your signal traces also offers a fun opportunity for some organized artistry.
 Before you go diving into routing your PCB layout, remember these tips:

 Avoid using any sharp 90° angles in any of your signal traces.
 This makes it a huge pain to keep the width of your traces consistent, especially as they get narrower.
 Instead, opt for 45° bends to keep everything flowing smoothly.

 Before laying down any of your traces, be sure to use a trace width calculator (thanks, Advanced Circuits).
 Using this calculator will help you to easily determine how thick and wide all of your traces will need to be based on your specific design requirements.
 And if you end up having extra space on your board, go ahead and use traces with wider widths, as this won’t cost extra from your manufacturer.

 Remember where your heat goes

-If you’re planning to design a multilayer PCB, remember that the all of the traces on your external layers have way better cooling capabilities than traces on internal layers.
+If you’re planning to design a multilayer printed circuit board (PCB), remember that all of the traces on your external layers have way better cooling capabilities than traces on internal layers.
 Those internal traces have a lot farther to travel through layers of copper and other materials before they can get their heat radiated away, so place them on the top and bottom if possible.